SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex5/README.md

 15. In the Sections, open "Items Details".
 Choose the + icon on right side of "Fields", to add new fields to Item Details.
 In the popover, select "Add Basic Columns".
 ![](images/UI_015.png)

-16. In the dropdown choose the following fields inside *purchaseReqn/_PurchaseRequisitionItem*
+16. Select the following fields from *purchaseReqn/_PurchaseRequisitionItem*

 - Material
 - ItemText
 - Ordered Quantity
 - Base UoM
+- Plant
 - Supplier
 ![](images/UI_014.png)
 ![](images/UI_016.png)